DEHQ Operations during COVID-19

 You can also click to schedule a meeting with DEHQ.

-We are committed to your safety, in order to slow the spread of COVID-19, all persons on the campus and entering the building must wear a mask.
-Please note: only two (2) customers are allowed in the lobbies at one time; all other customers must wait outside until you are called to be assisted.
+We are committed to your safety, in order to slow the spread of COVID-19, all persons on the campus that are unvaccinated must wear a mask.
 To ensure your safety, DEHQ has increased cleaning and sanitizing the customer areas and touchpoints after each customer.

 For up to date information about COVID-19, including resource documents such as frequently asked questions, informational posters, and guidance, please visit www.coronavirus-sd.com.